BoulderCounty/rcv-rla/README.md

 ## 1. Background, Theory, Contributors, and Approach Justification
-The Boulder County 2023 Ranked Choice Voting (RCV) Risk Limiting Audit (RLA) process is based on published work and code from leading researchers in the field of statistics and elections auditing:
+The Boulder County 2023 Ranked Choice Voting (RCV) Risk-Limiting Audit (RLA) process is based on published work and code from leading researchers in the field of statistics and elections auditing:

 * **Philip B. Stark**
-  * Distinguished Professor of Statistics, University of California, Berkley
+  * Distinguished Professor of Statistics, University of California, Berkeley
   * **About**: https://statistics.berkeley.edu/people/philip-b-stark
   * **Other Information**: https://www.stat.berkeley.edu/~stark/Vote/index.htm
 * **Dr. Michelle Blom**